Northern Ireland High Street Voucher Scheme: First cards to be available early October

 Northern Ireland High Street Voucher Scheme: Registration date confirmed, with first cards issued by early October

-The highly anticipated NI High Street Voucher Scheme will open for applications on Monday, September 27, 2021, seeing those eligible receiving a £100 prep-paid voucher.
+The highly anticipated NI High Street Voucher Scheme will open for applications on Monday, September 27, seeing those eligible receiving a £100 pre-paid voucher.

 The opening and closing dates of registering for Northern Ireland's high street voucher scheme have finally been announced by the Department of Economy, providing much needed relief to households and retailers across the province.